-- Any new development should give adequate and proportionate consideration to its likely effects on all sources of flooding and surface water drainage, having regard to the latest available information on flood risk in Mattishall Parish (eg mapping data available via the Strategic Flood Risk Assessment and the Environment Agency). - 2.
+- Development proposals should give adequate and proportionate consideration to its likely effects on all sources of flooding and surface water drainage, having regard to the latest available information on flood risk in Mattishall Parish (eg mapping data available via the Strategic Flood Risk Assessment and the Environment Agency). - 2.
 Development proposals will be supported where they would: - Not increase the flood risk to the site or its wider setting from fluvial, surface water, groundwater, sewers or artificial sources; and - Have a neutral or positive impact on surface water drainage - 3.
-To address surface water flood risk in the parish: - Sustainable drainage systems (e.g. permeable surfaces, swales, green roofs/walls, attenuation basins) incorporating the four pillars of SuDs (water quantity, water quality, amenity and biodiversity) will be the preferred method of surface water disposal on all proposals and, in line the national policy, will be required on all major development proposals. - In terms of requirements for a site-specific flood risk assessment, areas at risk in the parish of surface water flooding shall be treated in the manner as areas falling within areas at risk of fluvial flooding. - 4.
-Development proposals that do not meet the above requirements will be refused.
+To address surface water flood risk in the parish: - Sustainable drainage systems (e.g. permeable surfaces, swales, green roofs/walls, attenuation basins) incorporating the four pillars of SuDs (water quantity, water quality, amenity and biodiversity) should be used as the method of surface water disposal wherever it is practicable to do so on all proposals and, in line with the national policy, will be required on all major development proposals. - In terms of requirements for a site-specific flood risk assessment, areas at risk in the parish of surface water flooding shall be treated in the manner as areas falling within areas at risk of fluvial flooding. - 4.
+Development proposals that do not meet the above requirements will not be supported.